phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ## Deploy the Azure Front Door Service
 Now we'll tie it all together and use AFD as a global endpoint for the two AKS services running in seperate Azure Regions (EastUS2 and WestUS2)

 Create a resource group for the AFD instance.
-This will seem wierd because your first instinct is to think that AFD is a regional service and will be tied to the availablity of the Azure region where the resource group gets deployed to.
 AFD is a global service, just like Azure Traffic Manager, and we must just associate it to a region for the ARM deployment.
 ```
 az group create -l eastus2 -n demo-afd-aks-global
 ```